-Securities Offered: An unlimited number of Class A, B and F trust units (each, a " Unit " and collectively, " Units ") are being offered hereby on a continuous basis.
+Securities Offered: An unlimited number of Class A, B and F trust units of the Fund (each, a " Unit " and collectively, " Units ") are being offered hereby on a continuous basis.
 See "Securities Offered - Terms of Securities".
 Each Unit within a particular class will be of equal value, however, the value of a Unit in one class may differ from the value of a Unit in another class.
 Each class shall have the attributes and characteristics as set out under the heading "Securities Offered - Summary of Trust Agreement".
 Price Per Security: The subscription price per Unit will be the applicable net asset value of the Units as at the last business day of the month in which the subscription is accepted and may vary from class to class.
 The Fund will be valued on the last business day of each month.
-A business day means a day of the year on which banks are not required or authorized to close in Vancouver, British Columbia.
+A business day means any day or part of a day on which the Toronto Stock Exchange is open for business.
 The net asset value of each class of Units is determined in accordance with the Fund's Trust Agreement (as defined below under the heading "Business of the Fund - Structure"), and is calculated by subtracting the aggregate amount of the total liabilities of the Fund attributable to each class, including accruing fees or liabilities as determined from time to time by Vertex One Asset Management Inc. (" Vertex One " or the " Manager "), including any performance fee (see "Management of Fund - Fees - Performance Fee") accruing in favour of the Manager, from the total assets of the Fund attributable to each class.
-The net asset value per Unit for each class on a Valuation Day (as defined below) is determined by dividing the net asset value of each class of Units by the number of Units outstanding (before Unit redemptions and subscriptions) at the close of business on the Valuation Day.
-See "Securities Offered - Terms of Securities - Summary of Trust Agreement".
+The net asset value per Unit for each class on a valuation date is determined by dividing the net asset value of each class of Units by the number of Units outstanding (before Unit redemptions and subscriptions) at the close of business on the valuation date.
+See "Securities Offered - Summary of Trust Agreement".
 Minimum/Maximum Offering: There is no minimum.
 You may be the only purchaser.
 There is also no maximum.
 Funds available under the offering may not be sufficient to accomplish the Fund's proposed objectives.
-Minimum Subscription Amount: The minimum subscription price for the Units is \$25,000 for Class A Units, \$25,000 for Class B Units, and \$25,000 for Class F Units, or in each case such lesser amount as the Manager, in its sole discretion, may accept.
+Minimum Subscription Amount: The minimum aggregate subscription price for the Units is \$25,000, or such lesser amount as the Manager, in its sole discretion, may accept.
 Payment Terms: The subscription price is payable upon subscription, by cheque or by bank draft.
 No financing of the subscription price will be provided by the Manager.
 Proposed Closing Date(s): Units may be purchased on the last business day of each month.
 Income Tax Consequences: There are important tax consequences associated with an investment in these securities.
 See "Certain Canadian Federal Income Tax Considerations".
 Selling Agent: No.